snurby7/snurby7/README.md

-### Hi there 👋
+###

-- Working on my own budget (mammoth)
+- :hammer: [Mammoth](https://github.com/snurby7/mammoth-nx) my latest shot at budget application.
-- :heart: Frontend Development and fancy coffee :coffee:
+- :heart: Frontend Development
+- Appreciator of coffee :coffee:

 <!--
 **snurby7/snurby7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.